 |Emily Blitz, SHS Faculty/Staff||Jackie Lawrence, STA||Janine Lotti, Parent|

 |Jodi Remington, SHS Faculty/Staff||Laura Tota, CCE||Leo DeSimone, SHS Associate Headmaster|

 |Margaret dePasquale Green, NWFC||Matt Meservey, SHS Faculty/Staff||Melanie Kessler, SPS|

 |Rachel Ziulkowski, SHS Faculty/Staff||Sebastian LaGambina, SHS Headmaster||Susan Leyva, Parent|

-Four subcommittees (Personalization, Out-of-School Learning, Performance Based Assessments, Scheduling) will guide the work throughout the planning process.
+Four subcommittees (Personalization, Out-of-School Learning, Performance Based Assessments, Scheduling) are guiding the work throughout the planning process.
 The charge of each subcomittee is to:

 - research the subcommittee’s focus area, using CCE as a resource;

 - visit at least one other school to gain different perspectives and gather data;